library(grf)

 #> 0.075 0.019

-Note on policy evaluation: whenever IPW can solve a problem, there is generally a doubly robust method (here Augmented-IPW) that can do better in terms of statistical power.
+Note on policy evaluation: Whenever IPW can solve a problem, there is generally a doubly robust method (here Augmented-IPW) that can do better in terms of statistical power.
 In this vignette, we’ll stick to evaluating with IPW for simplicity, but note that with GRF you could train a separate test set forest and retrieve doubly robust test set scores through the function get_scores(forest) that could be used in place of IPW.scores, yielding a doubly robust estimate of the Qini curve.

 Aside: The Qini curve vs the TOC curve